Vignesh2k21/Nclouds-tf-assesment/README.md

         ├── RDS.tf
         ├── variable
 ```
-##### 2.1 Why are we going for a module concept ?
+##### 2.1 Why are we going for a module concept?
-- when the infrastructure as code grows high in volume and more repeated resources are being written then we have to organize and optimize them.
+- When the infrastructure as code grows high in volume and more repeated resources are being written then we have to organize and optimize them.
 So this is the reason to use `modules`

 #### 2.2 What are those high volume and repeated resources mean ?
 - high volume ie, when we are at the end of our project we will be ending up by creating categories of resources such as Network, Compute, Database, Storage, IAM, etc. And each of this category has sereval resource so we are designing our IaC such a way that we create abstracts for each category of resource
 - repeated resources ie, we will be ending up creating multiple ec2 machine, iam roles, buckets etc. Inorder to not to repeat the `resource` and its dependent blocks everytime we need a same type of resource we are modularizing the resources

-## 3. Let's see how to execcute the TF script we have.
+## 3. Let's see how to execute the TF script we have.

 * On the above module structure our resource state file is going to be in the local, but our requirement is a remote backup.
 * so we are going to create a S3 bucket and a Dynamodb and going to setup a remort backup using the following steps:

-We going to create a s3 and dynamodb which is named as backup.tf in the module.
+We going to create a s3 and dynamodb manually which is going to be out remote backend of out statefile.

-> Note: Before applying the backend.tf we need to mute the main.tf file so it won't create other resources.

-#### 3.1 backend.tf
+#### 3.1 s3 and dynamo db creation
+* You can use this script for creating S3 bucket and dynamodb in a separate terraform file or you can create resources manually.
+* I am going to use this script in a separate terraform file.

 ```
 #s3 bucket creation
 resource "aws_s3_bucket" "statebackend" {